pingcap/docs-dm/en/dm-worker-intro.md

 The relay log persistently stores the binlog data from the upstream MySQL/MariaDB and provides the feature of accessing binlog events for the binlog replication.

-Its rationale and features are similar to the slave relay log of MySQL.
-For details, see [The Slave Relay Log](https://dev.mysql.com/doc/refman/5.7/en/slave-logs-relaylog.html).
+Its rationale and features are similar to the secondary relay log of MySQL.
+For details, see [The Secondary Relay Log](https://dev.mysql.com/doc/refman/5.7/en/slave-logs-relaylog.html).

 ### Dumper